dimaip/dimaip.github.io/_posts/2020-04-25-deploying-apps-with-code-splitting.md

 Alternatively, another technique could be to pre-cache all JS bundles with a service worker on initial page load.

-This technique is very easy to implement with Workbox, in just one line of code:
+This technique is very easy to implement with Workbox, in just one line of code with the help of `workbox-webpack-plugin` Webpack Plugin:

 ```js
 precacheAndRoute(self.__WB_MANIFEST);